ror-community/ror-site/content/blog/2023-09-13-openalex-case-study.md

 ### {{< figure src="/img/blog/openalex/justin_barrett.png" class="round-figure" alt="Justin Barrett" >}} Justin Barrett

-At first, no. At first, it'll probably just be a mapping to each institution's own ROR ID in version one of the UI.
+At first, no. At first, it'll probably just be a mapping to each institution's own ROR ID in the alpha version of the UI.
 Once we start getting into subsequent versions, I think that we'll start looking to link all of the data a little bit better, so yes, at that point we'd probably add ROR institutions with the parents and children and all those relationships.
-Concepts also have a defined hierarchy that we would be most likely looking to leverage.
-So yes, there are a couple of things that we'll be looking to improve, but getting the UI out there to start is our top goal.
+However, we have recently started leveraging some of the ROR relationships and hierarchies in our API.
+It is a separate feature called ‘lineage’ which links the children of an institution with the parent only if a parent was tagged using our institution parser.
+Eventually this feature will make it into our UI but for now it is only accessible through our API.
+Concepts also have a defined hierarchy that we would be most likely looking to leverage at some point in the future.
+So yes, there are a couple of things that we'll be looking to improve in our UI, but getting a better version out there to start is our top goal.

 ### {{< figure src="/img/adam-sq-200.jpg" class="round-figure" alt="Adam Buttrick" >}} Adam Buttrick